RAF Cheddington: Operational use

 The result of these special operations missions was that the majority of surrendering German troops carried safe conduct passes dropped by these squadrons.
 Another psychological warfare tool was forged ration cards that disrupted local economies, when bearers flooded stores for scarce food goods.

-The 36th Bomb Squadron flew specially equipped B-17s and B-24s to jam enemy early warning radars and telecommunications, screen assembly and inbound flights of allied bombers, and spoof the enemy into thinking that other bomber formations (nonexistent) were assembling.
+The 36th Bomb Squadron flew specially equipped B-17s and B-24s to jam enemy early warning radars and telecommunications, screen assembly and inbound flights of Allied bombers, and spoof the enemy into thinking that other bomber formations (nonexistent) were assembling.
 This early form of electronic warfare was very successful in disrupting German forces.

 Postwar use

-After the war the British Army used the airfield and the site eventually closed in 1952.
+After the war, the British Army used the airfield.
+The site eventually closed in 1952.

 A memorial to all staff based at Cheddington during World War II was erected by the Cheddington (STN113) Association in 1980.
 It can be seen on the Marsworth to Long Marston road, next to the old guard room.
 Built within the memorial is an old runway light.